jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

 More specifically, you should print the top 10 trending sounds, and then for each sound, print 3 videos which use this sound.
 If a sound is used in 100 videos, select the 3 (out of these 100) most viewed videos.
 Print the most viewed video first, and then print the next most viewed video, and then the third most viewed video.

 Definition of the top 10 trending sounds: this should be the based on the total view count of the videos which use this sound.
 If there is a tie, break the tie by the music id - the one with the smaller music id will be displayed first.
+(Note: use the comparison operators (<, <=, >, >=) directly on these two std::string objects to decide which one is smaller.)

 Example 1: